Bipolar Disorder - Like Living On A Roller Coaster

 • Suicidal behavior, threats or gestures, or self-mutilation.

-• Risky behaviors that are usually set off by interpersonal conflicts and relationship problems (fear of rejection or abandonment).
+• Risky behaviors are usually set off by interpersonal conflicts and relationship problems (fear of rejection or abandonment).

 • Feelings of emptiness and boredom.